ioloEJ42/HIVE/README.md

-# HIVE — Header, Indicator & Vector Examiner
+# HIVE: Header, Indicator & Vector Examiner

 HIVE is an offline email forensics and triage tool for security analysts.
-It parses `.eml` and `.msg` files and produces structured forensic output — headers, authentication results, body content, defanged URLs, attachment hashes, and extracted files — without making network calls.
-It is designed for phishing triage in NHS and hospital security teams who need repeatable, evidence-grade analysis on isolated workstations.
+It parses `.eml` and `.msg` files and produces structured forensic output: headers, authentication results, body content, defanged URLs, attachment hashes, and extracted files, all without making network calls.
+Built for phishing triage, it gives analysts repeatable, evidence-grade output without touching the network or executing any content.

 ## What HIVE produces